interactiveaudiolab/penn/README.md

     fmax: The maximum allowable frequency in Hz
     checkpoint: The checkpoint file
     batch_size: The number of frames per batch
     center: Padding options.
-One of ['half-frame', 'half-hop', 'zero'].
+One of ['half-window', 'half-hop', 'zero'].
     interp_unvoiced_at: Specifies voicing threshold for interpolation
     gpu: The index of the gpu to run inference on